ProvableHQ/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 By this point, [@AleoFaucet](https://twitter.com/AleoFaucet) should have retweeted your request along with a URL with a prefix of `vm.aleo.org/api/testnet3/transaction...`

 * Click on the link retweeted by @AleoFaucet.
 You should be presented with a JSON object in a new browser window.
-If you haven't already, we highly reccomend you install the [JSON Beautifier & Editor](https://chrome.google.com/webstore/detail/json-beautifier-editor/lpopeocbeepakdnipejhlpcmifheolpl) Chrome extension.
+If you haven't already, we highly recommend you install the [JSON Beautifier & Editor](https://chrome.google.com/webstore/detail/json-beautifier-editor/lpopeocbeepakdnipejhlpcmifheolpl) Chrome extension.
 * Navigate to `object.execution.transitions[0].outputs[0].value` and copy the ciphertext stored there

 ### 5. Obtain your records plaintext

 * Navigate to [https://aleo.tools/](https://aleo.tools/) and click the **Record** button in the nav bar at the top of the page
-* Place the recrod ciphertext you copied in the previous step in the `Record (Ciphertext)` field
+* Place the record ciphertext you copied in the previous step in the `Record (Ciphertext)` field
 * Place your view key in the `View Key` field
 * Copy the plaintext record provided.
 If you do not see it, it's likely you copied the wrong ciphertext record in step 4.
-Consider revisting or reach out to `hello@aleo.org`.
+Consider revisiting or reach out to `hello@aleo.org`.
 * Save your plaintext record in the same place as you did your address, view key, and private key.
 You will need it later.

 ### 6. Deploy your test application